thehanriver/pl-tpdf/README.rst

     Verbosity level for app.
 Not used currently.

     [--version]
     If specified, print version number and exit.

+    [--dir]
+    Name of sub directory in the previous plugin

 Getting inline help is: